 Cinch Home Services, who offers a variety of products including the TotalProtect Home Warranty, is a home warranty provider with more than 40 years of experience.
 Cinch offers coverage for appliances, heating and cooling systems, plumbing, electrical and more.
 Costs start at less than $1 a day.
 Cinch has a six-month guarantee on covered repairs.
-Plus, some plans offer appliance discounts, credit toward air conditioner or water filters and a free leak sensor.
+Plus, most plans offer new appliance discounts, credit toward air conditioner or refrigerator filters and a free leak sensor.

 - 3 stars99

 - 2 stars28